keshav011g/ARM-Embedded-Notes-Questions/README.md

 ### 2.2 Exception Entry Sequence (CRITICAL)

-This is the exact hardware logic for "What happens when an interrupt occurs?". **Memorize this.**
+This is the exact hardware logic for "What happens when an interrupt occurs?".

 **Scenario:** An **IRQ** (Interrupt Request) occurs.